 Fundamental Analysis – Burger King:

-In terms of fundaments analysis, there is nothing in the part of strengths.
+In terms of fundaments analysis, there is nothing on the part of strengths.

-Here are key weakness, which the company should focus on and rectify them rapidly.
+Here are key weaknesses, that the company should focus on and rectify rapidly.

 - Current ratio – 0.48 (Minimum it should be 2)